 A lawsuit was filed in June 2021 requesting a preliminary injunction against the statute at issue in this bill.
-Now, nearly 3 years later and a week before the Kansas Supreme Court will hear additional arguments in the case, the committee is asked by the Attorney General to consider a bill that alters the language of the statute.
+Now, nearly 3 years later and 3 weeks after the Kansas Supreme Court heard additional arguments in the case, the committee is asked by the Attorney General to consider a bill that alters the language of the statute.